-- 1. In the case of USB connection install the USB driver first.
-Pure RS232 connection requires no driver. - Make sure the RDS encoder is connected and powered, all connectors are seated completely and where possible, use screws to fix the connection. - 3.
-Open the Preferences (Options Preferences) and set up the connection parameters.
-If the RDS encoder is connected via USB and was recognized correctly in Windows, you may find/change the COM port number in Windows Control Panels System Hardware Device Manager. - 4.
-Close the Preferences.
-You should see "Connected" or "Opened" in the status bar.
+- Install the Windows control software called 'Magic RDS 4', run the setup exe file and go through the simple installation wizard. - 2.
+In the case of USB connection install the USB driver now.
+TIP: Latest versions of operating systems already come with the USB driver included. - 3.
+Make sure the RDS encoder is connected and powered, all connectors are seated completely. - 4.
+Run the Magic RDS software using Windows Start button. - 5.
+Double-click on the 'Add new connection' icon. - Select your device model (P132).
+Choose the Serial/USB connection and select the COM port the RDS encoder is connected to.
+Note: You may find/change the assigned COM port number in Windows Control Panels System (Hardware) Device Manager. - Finally click on the Add button.
+You should see "Connected" or "Opened" in the Recent Events box.
 Now you are ready.
-The settings are saved automatically. - 5.
-Configure the basic RDS settings mentioned above.
-You will find them on cards Program and System.
-Then click Store.
-For beginners there's a very useful configuration wizard under menu item Help. - 6.
-The status bar at the bottom of the window shows whether the data was sent successfully.
-If Communication Error! is shown, check the connection to the RDS encoder, its power supply and that the correct COM port is selected in the Preferences dialogue box. - 7.
-Follow the instructions in the application Help.
+The settings are saved automatically. - Configure the basic RDS settings.
+Especially check the pages RDS Content - Program, Device Setup - Analog Control and Device Setup - LAN Settings. - 9.
+The Recent Events box and status bar at the bottom of the window show whether the data was sent successfully.
+If an error is shown, check the connection to the RDS encoder, its power supply and whether a correct COM port is selected in the connection setup. - 10.
+Follow the Magic RDS help for further details, tools and configuration options.